ualberta-rcg/scRNA-seq/Analysis_with_Seurat.md

 # Summary

 This pipeline is based on the R package Seurat and R version 4.3.
-All required software has been installed into the Apptainer container.
+You need to start an Rstudio session to run the code.

+# Launch Rstudio

+To launch Rstudio, you need to download the scRNA-seq.sif from the following google drive.

 ##### The container image file can be found at: https://drive.google.com/drive/folders/18vXOcOPEPUGW85fM6ZbCxKQJQuHnanQD?usp=sharing

+##### If you are using workshop cluster @spring2025-uofa.c3.ca

+This is the job script we are going to use in the test cluster @spring2025-uofa.c3.ca

+    sbatch test_cluster.sh

+##### If you are using the Alliance cluster

+This is the job script you can use in the Alliance cluster.
+Please change the account and server domain before submitting the job.

+    sbatch alliance_cluseter.sh

+##### If you are using your own Linux system

+This is the bash script that you run in your local computer

+    cd /path/to/scRNA-seq.sif
+    bash local_linux.sh

 # R packages needed